 This is an example of how a virus will insert to own genetic instructions in to the human body, and these viral instructions then go on to alter the way the body’s systems work.

-Again, with adenovirus being a respiratory virus (that is easily passed person-to-person by kissing, or just by living/working in the same household/office), you can question whether it is such factors as liberal sexual values and overcrowded cities that may be contributing to the wider spread of this obesity adenovirus across the populace.
+Again, with adenovirus being a respiratory virus (that is easily passed person-to-person by kissing, or just by living/working in the same household/office), you can question whether it is such factors as liberal sexual values, air travel and overcrowded cities that may be contributing to the wider spread of this obesity adenovirus across the populace.

 It is quite possible that other viruses and bacteria are contributing to the obesity epidemic also.
 In particular, any virus that can damage or alter the workings of the hypothalamus (that area of the brain that regulates hormones, emotions, and the sensation of hunger) may also be able to cause obesity (or weight loss), since such a virus may increase/decrease hunger levels.
 And any microbe that can infect or alter the function of the pituitary gland may conceivably reduce human growth hormone output from this gland, which can then result in increased fat deposition on the stomach area (abdominal obesity).